alex-paynedwyer/single-molecule-tools-alpd/README.md

 This package is focused on the analysis of Slimfield and **SlimVar** fluorescence microscopy data (see below); it may also be broadly useful for localisation microscopy, STORM, PALM, FRAP, step-wise photobleaching and epifluorescence microscopy data.

 The original version, ADEMScode v2.1, was authored by Adam Wollman and Isabel Llorente-Garcia, c.
 2018, coordinated by Mark Leake's research lab in the [Physics of Life group](https://www.york.ac.uk/physics-engineering-technology/research/physics-of-life/).
-It was forked here from [single-molecule-tools](https://awollman.github.io/single-molecule-tools/) maintained by Adam Wollman, now at Newcastle University, UK.
+It was forked here from [single-molecule-tools](https://awollman.github.io/single-molecule-tools/) maintained by Adam Wollman, now at Newcastle University, UK, and on which the following guide is also based.

 Please also see [PySTACHIO](https://github.com/ejh516/pystachio-smt); it is an open-source port of ADEMScode v2.1 written in Python 3 by researchers at York's Physics of Life group as described in [Shepherd et al. 2021](https://doi.org/10.1016/j.csbj.2021.07.004).